A Heartbeat for the Main Thread

 If you can’t measure it, you can’t fix it.

 The sidebar was slow.
 Not always.
 Not predictably.
 During large scans, with duplicate detection running, the sidebar would stutter.
 Scrolling felt wrong.
 Selections lagged.
 The app was doing things, but the UI was not keeping up.
+On macOS, the main thread owns the UI: block it with computation, and every frame, every scroll event, every selection highlight waits.

 “Slow” is not a bug report.
 You cannot fix “slow.”
 You can fix “main thread blocked for 340ms every time a duplicate hash resolves.”